-You have a PowerPoint presentation you need to share with colleagues — for example, your research findings or unique training materials.
-But how to save it from being copied or modified?
-Protecting your intellectual property in your PowerPoint slides is actually not that hard.
-In this post, we’ll describe how to protect a powerpoint presentation from being copied.
+You have a PowerPoint presentation you need to share with others, such as an explanation of unique training materials.
+But how can you protect it from being copied or modified?
+Protecting the intellectual property in your PowerPoint slides is actually not that hard.
+Watch this video tutorial or skip to the article to learn how this can be done.

-- Restrict downloading (users can view your presentation but can’t save it on their computers)
+- Restrict downloading (users can view your presentation but can’t save it on their computer).

-When you are all set with the protection settings, it’s time to share your slides with your audience.
-There are two ways to do it:
+- When you are all set with the protection settings, share the presentation with your audience.
+There are two ways to do this:

-- use a short link to share your file by email or on social media;
+- Use a short link to share your file on social media.

-If you need to safeguard your PPT presentation and distribute it using a physical device, a good way to prevent your project from being stolen is to protect it using iSpring Suite.
-It’s a PowerPoint add-in which offers a whole bunch of presentation protection settings.
+If you need to safeguard your PPT presentation and distribute it using a physical device or place it on the web providing a possibility for users to download it, a good way to prevent your project from being stolen is to protect it using iSpring Suite.
+It’s an eLearning authoring toolkit for PowerPoint that offers a bunch of presentation protection settings.

 This option is pretty straightforward.
 You create a password and no one can view your presentation without entering it first.